FDCaffeine/School-Recoil-Control/README.md

 📧 Contact
 Questions or feedback?
-Find me as FDCaffeine online or contact via GitHub (if uploaded there).
+Find me as FDCaffeine online or contact via GitHub.